conal/paper-2021-language-derivatives/To do.md

 ## To do

+*   Check footnotes composition carefully.
+    Sometimes there are terrible splits across pages or even a figure appearing beneath a footnote.
 *   Wouter's paper
 *   Clarify tries as "automatic differentiation".
 *   Maybe mention logical equivalence vs proof isomorphism again in the Related Work section.